 3. Ask other questions

-Show what important questions result from your essay and are worth being studied in future works.
+Show what important questions result from your essay and are worth studying in future works.
 Such a finisher can leave the reader contemplating long after the last word of your essay is read.
 Moreover, a rhetorical question can also help you end the paper without closing the discussion.

 4. Try to predict